Counterpoint (TV series)

-Counterpoint was a Canadian current affairs television series on English-French Canadian relations which aired on CBC Television in 1967.
+Counterpoint is a Canadian current affairs television series on English-French Canadian relations which aired on CBC Television in 1967.

 Premise

 This Montreal-produced series highlighted Quebec culture in an effort to encourage harmony between English and French Canadians.
 For example, a segment showed francophone customers of a British-themed tavern while anglophones ate at a French bistro.
 Film, jazz and women's hockey in Quebec were also featured.
 While the series tended to promote culture more than politics, an interview with federal cabinet minister Jean-Luc Pépin was featured in one episode.

 Counterpoint was hosted by journalist Armande Saint-Jean and actor-producer Arthur Garmaise.

 Scheduling

 This half-hour series was broadcast on Sunday afternoons from 12 February to 18 June 1967, initially at 2:30 p.m., and changed to the 2:00 p.m. time slot from 16 April.